The Power of a Dress: Circular Fashion and Secondhand Style in Australia

 When Fabric Became a Flag

-White symbolised dignity and composure at a time when suffragettes were portrayed as dangerous or irrational.
-They understood something we still know today: imagery matters.
-Presence matters.
-What we wear shapes perception.
+White symbolised dignity, composure, and respectability at a time when suffragettes were often portrayed as dangerous or irrational.

-Not because of dresses alone — but because women moved together with intention.
+Eventually, women won the vote — not because of dresses alone, but because women moved together with intention.

 When Simplicity Became Freedom